-- Chartered by the State of Colorado (1967) as a non-profit educational institution. - Approved by the Colorado Commission on Higher Education (1969) to grant degrees. - Approved for training veterans and authorized under federal law to enroll non-immigrant alien students. - Approved by the Church of the Nazarene International Board of Education for training leaders toward ordination or commission in the ministries of the Church of the Nazarene. - Approved by the United States Department of Education for awarding federal aid to students (Title IV). - Approved as a member of the Department of Defense Voluntary Education Partnership. - Approved by the Association of Christian Schools International (ACSI) for teacher certification training. - Approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+- Chartered by the State of Colorado (1967) as a non-profit educational institution. - Approved by the Colorado Commission on Higher Education (1969) to grant degrees. - Nazarene Bible College located at 17001 Prairie Star Parkway Suite 300 in Lenexa, KS has obtained a "Certificate of Approval" from the Kansas Board of Regents (www.kansasregents.org), allowing it to legally operate a postsecondary educational institution in the state of Kansas.
+The Kansas Board of Regents phone number is 785-430-4240. - Approved for training veterans and authorized under federal law to enroll non-immigrant alien students. - Approved by the Church of the Nazarene International Board of Education for training leaders toward ordination or commission in the ministries of the Church of the Nazarene. - Approved by the United States Department of Education for awarding federal aid to students (Title IV). - Approved as a member of the Department of Defense Voluntary Education Partnership. - Approved as an institutional participant in the National Council for State Authorization Reciprocity Agreements (NC-SARA).